 You can view the complete list below.

 Grab the Badge!
-Honorees can post the 2011 LexisNexis top blog badge on their blogsites.
+Honorees can post a 2012 LexisNexis top blog badge on their blogsites.
 We ask that you link it back to this announcement.
-Contact Ted.Zwayer@lexisnexis.com for details.
+Contact Ted.Zwayer@lexisnexis.com to obtain the 2012 badge and for details.

-TOP 25 BLOGS FOR WORKERS' COMPENSATION AND WORKPLACE ISSUES2011 HONOREES
+TOP 25 BLOGS FOR WORKERS' COMPENSATION AND WORKPLACE ISSUES2012 HONOREES

 Comp Time by Roberto Ceniceroshttp://www.businessinsurance.com/section/blogs02Published by Business Insurance